-Translation: Yes, yes, boast about how pathetic you are because the offices put something over you.
-But they only deceive those who allow them to be treated in this way.
+Translation: Yes, yes, boast about how pathetic you are because the offices are fucking you over.
+But they only deceive those who allow themselves to be treated in this way.
 If someone is a wimp in life, it is necessary to show on TV.